 - SSD drives for greater efficiency and faster speeds

-The results of these speed-boosting features are faster server response times and improved page loading speeds (compared to hosts without these features).
 SiteGround claims that with its SuperCacher enabled, your pages will load in around 1.3 seconds – and those speeds won’t be affected even when you have a large number of people browsing your website at the same time.

-On to server response times: HostGator’s servers took an average of 1.7 seconds in one recent month just to respond to the requests made when a visitor first clicks on your website (as the screenshot below illustrates).
+On to server response times: HostGator’s servers took an average of 1.7 seconds in one recent month just to respond to the requests made when a visitor first clicks on your website (as the graph below illustrates).
 SiteGround’s servers respond in around 0.5 seconds – making SiteGround over 3x faster than HostGator.

 HostGator doesn’t automatically use the latest PHP version and doesn’t have speed-boosting features enabled on its servers.
 It does use SSD drives, but many hosting companies have moved to these now.